 Shawn and I discovered that raising kids on Kiawah was not so easy so, in 1999, we sold our home on Kiawah and moved to James Island (Charleston).
 However, after two years of seriously missing Kiawah, we purchased our first villa, a 1-bedroom, beachside Seascape (3563) and Kiawah Island Getaways was born.
 Once we got our feet wet with the villa rental business, it was a like a fever for us, and every year for six years straight, we purchased a villa.
 We both really enjoyed furnishing, decorating and maintaining the villas – not to mention the newfound fun of meeting and talking to all sorts of people about Kiawah.

 We personally renovate each villa that we buy – some villas more extensively than others.
-Two of our most recently renovated villas, the Penthouse at Windswept, and the Shade Villa at Seascape, were actually taken all the way down to the studs and given completely new floorplans.
+The Penthouse, Shade and Vista has each been gutted down to the studs and now have completely new floorplans.
+The Vista was renovated in 2006 and again in 2018.

-Because we really enjoy what we do, other Kiawah Property Owners have noticed and have asked us to manage their properties.
-In 2006, we expanded our business to help other Kiawah property owners by Managing Vacation Rental Properties.
+Because we really enjoy what we do, other Kiawah Property Owners asked us to manage their properties, so in 2006, we expanded our business to include Kiawah properties owned by others.

 Our whole family loves Kiawah and running Kiawah Island Getaways is a true family-run business.
 We personally prepare each villa prior to your arrival – because we want your stay to be perfect.
 We want you to fall in love with Kiawah too…and we know you will!!